filiperomero2/RT-Metagenomics/README.md

 ## Database configuration

-As RT-META uses kraken2 to perform taxonomic assignments and krona to create interactive visualizations, it is necessary to download and configure their respective databases.
+As RT-MetA uses kraken2 to perform taxonomic assignments and krona to create interactive visualizations, it is necessary to download and configure their respective databases.
 Users are encouraged to install these databases in different directories.

 Kraken2 databases are available <a href="https://benlangmead.github.io/aws-indexes/k2">here</a>.
 For instance, to install the viral database one can execute: